Limits of almost homogeneous spaces and their fundamental groups: Introduction

 \subsection{Summary}

-The proof of Theorem \ref{MAIN} consists of three parts.
-In the first part, we show that $X$ is a nilpotent group equipped with an invariant metric (Theorem \ref{PI}).
-In the second part, we show that if $X$ is semi-locally-simply-connected, then it is a Lie group (Theorem \ref{PII}).
-In the third part, we show that if $X$ is a Lie group, then for large enough $i$, there are subgroups $\Lambda_i \leq \pi_1(X_i)$ with surjective morphisms $\Lambda_i \twoheadrightarrow \pi_1 (X)$ (Theorem \ref{PIII}).
+The proof of Theorem \ref{thm:main-theorem} consists of three parts.
+In the first part, we show that $X$ is a nilpotent group equipped with an invariant metric (Theorem \ref{thm:part-i}).
+In the second part, we show that if $X$ is semi-locally-simply-connected, then it is a Lie group (Theorem \ref{thm:part-ii}).
+In the third part, we show that if $X$ is a Lie group, then for large enough $n$, there are quotients of $ \pi_1(X_n)$ containing isomorphic copies of $ \pi_1 (X)$ (Theorem \ref{thm:part-iii}).